Skip to content

 1. Knee pain (patellofemoral, IT band)

 Prevention: Respect the 10% rule on load increases.
-Keep your stride shorter and faster rather than longer and slower.
-Do quad and glute strengthening 2-3 times per week (squats, lunges, calf raises, glute bridges).
+Shorten your stride - quicker and shorter beats longer and slower.
+Squats, lunges, and glute bridges 2-3x/week.

-For the full clinical breakdown of knee pain types, decision trees, and a return-to-rucking progression, read Rucking knee pain - types, causes, and a science-backed fix.
+For the full clinical breakdown and return-to-rucking progression, read Rucking knee pain.

 2. Plantar fasciitis

-Prevention: Wear proper rucking shoes (firm-soled, 8-12mm drop) like the Salomon Quest 4 GTX.
+Prevention: Firm-soled shoes with 8-12mm drop.
 Progress distance gradually.
-Do calf stretching daily, especially before rucking.
+Daily calf stretching, especially before rucking.

 3. Lower back strain

-Prevention: Load your pack so the weight sits high and tight against your spine.
-Keep your posture upright-pretend there's a string pulling you up from the top of your head.
-Strengthen your core with planks, dead bugs, and bird dogs.
+Prevention: Pack weight high and tight against your spine.
+Stand tall - imagine a string pulling the crown of your head up.
+Core work: planks, dead bugs, bird dogs.

 4. Shoulder and trapezius pain